Dunmail, last King of Cumbria – 945CE

 Last king of rocky Cumberland’ (William Wordsworth, ‘The Waggoner’ (1819))

 Another suggestion is that the Raise is not a burial cairn but a pile of ‘soul stones’.
 Each stone, representing the life of a single warrior, was added to the pile, to be removed after victory.
 Thus, the sizeable pile represents the number of men killed.
+Most likely, I fear, is that Dunmail Raise is simply an ancient boundary cairn between what we would call the pre-1974 counties of Westmorland and Cumberland.

 It’s said that every year, the spirits of his warriors retrieve the crown and go to Dunmail Raise to ask their king if he is ready to take the crown again, but each year, he replies, ‘not yet, not yet; wait awhile, my warriors’.